 Another year has gone by and I’m so looking forward to an unforgettable 2018.
 This time I don’t wanna bother you (and me) with cheesy New Years Resolutions but focus on the things I’ve learned in the past 12 months instead.
 Good things and bad things.
 All these things that helped me grow and made me stronger for the new year.
 Here are my lessons I’ve learned in 2017:

 1. Take good care of yourself.

 I had to learn it the hard way: we are no robots.
 As much as I love love love my job it also caused a lot of physical trouble last year.
 Just because I didn’t listen to my body and kept working 7 days a week.
 And suddenly, back in summer, my body started to shut down.
-I got incredible stomach pains, was diagnosed stress-related lactose & fructose intolerance, got deficiency symptoms, anxiety attacks and almost a sudden hearing loss.
+I got incredible stomach pains, was prescribed to buy Kratom to relieve aches, was diagnosed stress-related lactose & fructose intolerance, got deficiency symptoms, anxiety attacks and almost a sudden hearing loss.
 I had to take a time-out and listen to my body.
 Now, more than ever, I’m trying to master my work/life balance.
 Take regular breaks.
 Embrace my home spa rituals.
 Be lazy.
 Do nothing.
 Our body is the most precious gift we own.

 2. Hard work pays off.
 Big time.